 - Student spotlights

-Often schools see news stories and blogs as the same platform, when they are in fact very different.
-While blogs offer an informal platform for sharing informal content from a variety of voices, news stories are often written to promote particular individuals or events.
-However, that doesn't mean they should be boring.
-Hawai'i Preparatory Academy has come up with a recipe for creating unforgettable news posts that create a buzz, and get shared.
+Often schools see news stories and blogs as the same content when they are in fact very different.
+While blogs offer a platform for sharing informal content from a variety of voices, news stories are often written to promote particular individuals, programs, or events.
+Westminster in Atlanta, Georgia has come up with a recipe for creating unforgettable news posts that create a buzz, and get shared.

-AKA, freebies.
-When a prospective or current student visits your website, what kind of information do you offer that isn't necessarily direct marketing about your school?
-In a marketplace saturated by eBooks, whitepapers, guides, and other informational material, today's consumer looks to brands to provide insider knowledge — and this includes schools.
+When a prospective or current student visits your school's website, what kind of information do you offer that isn't necessarily directly marketing your school?
+In a marketplace saturated with eBooks, whitepapers, guides, and other informational material, today's consumer looks to brands to provide insider knowledge — and this includes schools.

-When a website visitor enters your site, consider which kind of content you can provide right away that would be helpful.
-And then decide if you have content that supplements an action on your website.
+When a website visitor enters your site, consider which kind of content you can provide that would be helpful.
+Then decide if you have content that supplements an action on your website.
 Whether they request more information, schedule a tour, or even apply, have a follow-up communication ready with content that proves their engagement was a good investment of their time.

 People love infographics.
 Maybe it's because 90% of the information that comes into the brain is visual, or because we can process visual content 60,000 times faster than text content.
-(Or maybe it's as simple as people like looking at pictures more than they like than reading.)
-Whichever the reason, infographics are turning into the most effective and popular way to share complex statistics and information in a simple, easy-to-follow and digest layout.
+Infographics are an effective and popular way to share complex statistics and information in your website design.

-Only 20% of website visitors will read content all the way through, but 80% will watch a video in its entirety.
+Only 20% of website visitors will read content all the way through, but 80% will watch a video in its entirety when it's accompanied by captions.
 Think about how much of your messaging and branding is being completely ignored!